kgorins/origins-plus-plus-wiki/README.md

 - [Zero aizawa](#zero-aizawa)

-## Alien axolotl ◉◉◉
+## Alien axolotl
+Impact: ◉◉◉

-You are an alien that prays to the Golden Space Gods and has crash-landed onto this planet.
+_You are an alien that prays to the Golden Space Gods and has crash-landed onto this planet._

 * **Adapted Oceaner**: You can naturally breathe underwater
 * **A Reminder**: Touching a Kelp Plant gives you Regeneration, Blindness and Slowness II.